Secure Passwords

 Whether on your desktop or smartphone, Keeper offers a highly user-friendly experience.
 Particularly impressive was the free hand it grants in creating data sets, adding user-defined fields, or password-protecting specific entries with one-time passwords.

-We didn't encounter any issues with autofill when using Keeper, and the browser extension's options are fairly comprehensive.
+We didn't encounter any autofill issues when using Keeper, and the browser extension's options are fairly comprehensive.
 In light of all of the above, Keeper is one of the best password managers out there.

 Review